Web Highlights Tech Stack: Chrome Extension With 100k+ Users

 Frontend

-The droplet is configured to serve the app statically.
-Additionally, I set up an NGINX server to serve my Ghost CMS blog instance from the subfolder /blog of the domain.
-With this configuration, visitors can easily access the web app and the blog from the same domain.
+The droplet is set up to serve the web app as a static site and the marketing website through the port of the running Nuxt3 app.
+I also configured an NGINX server to host my Ghost CMS blog under the /blog subfolder of the domain.
+This setup allows visitors to access both the web app and blog from the same domain easily.

 Testing: Jest + Cypress